 United Way Helps Americans Achieve Financial Stability

 As many as one-third of working Americans do not earn enough money to meet their basic needs.
 Wages have not kept pace with the rising cost of housing, healthcare, and education and currently, 40 million Americans are working in low-paying jobs without basic health and retirement benefits.
-The Mahoning Valley is no different.
-According to the 2011 Census Bureau, Youngstown's estimated income per capita is $15,525 with the median household income at an estimated $24,006.
-This is only about half of the median income for all Ohio households.
 For families walking a financial tightrope, unable to save for college, a home, or retirement, United Way is here to help.

 Strategic Initiatives & Community Collaboratives